 Program Review Process

 Unit Self-AssessmentEach unit undergoing review provides a list of key issues faced by the unit, which helps inform the unit's self-study.
 The self-study is an analysis of the current state of the unit that identifies specific issues critical to the further improvement of the unit and the fundamental questions that should drive strategic planning for the unit moving forward.
 The key issues list and self-study are informed by data collection and analysis.
 The Office of Administration and Planning works with the unit under review to define, collect, and analyze key performance indicators, such as student composition (e.g., average course enrollments), student satisfaction, (e.g., course feedback), student performance (e.g., graduate student placements) and faculty performance (e.g., publications and citation data, research awards).
-The Office of Administration and Planning also facilitates and analyzes faculty/staff surveys (and customer feedback surveys, if applicable) that serve as input to the review.
+The Office of Administration and Planning also administers and analyzes faculty/staff surveys (and customer feedback surveys, if applicable) that serve as input to the review.

-External and internal reviewers jointly meet with faculty, administrators, staff, and students (as appropriate) to gain further insight into the state of the unit and discuss key issues.
+External Review and ReportExternal and internal reviewers jointly meet with faculty, administrators, staff, and students (as appropriate) to gain further insight into the state of the unit and discuss key issues.
 The review team also meets with the Dean/Line Vice President of the unit and members of central administration to share their initial impressions.
 Following the review, a report is written by the external reviewers and may include an addendum by the internal reviewers.
 This document is an analysis of the review materials as well as insight gained from the meetings with key individuals from the unit.
-It includes specific recommendatinos for the continuous improvement of the unit.
-The review team's report and recommendations are submitted to the unit under review for fact-checking and an opportunity to respond.
-The internal reviewers present the report ot the Program Review Council for questions and clarifications.
+It includes specific recommendations for the continuous improvement of the unit.
+The review team's report and recommendations are submitted to the unit under review for fact-checking.
+The internal reviewers present the report to the Program Review Council for questions and clarifications.

 Program Review CouncilThe Program Review Council is a group of senior faculty and administrators that oversees the Program Review process.
 The Program Review Council is nominated based upon recommendations from Deans and Vice Presidents.

 The role of the Program Review Council is to review all external reports and guide the development of actionable implementation agreements.
-Once external reports are received, the Program Review Council reviews the reports and meets with the internal reviewers to have an in-depth discussion and presentation of the report.
+Once external reports are received, the Program Review Council reviews the reports and meets with the internal reviewers for an in-depth discussion and presentation of the report.
 The Program Review Council is responsible for drafting the implementation agreement that follows the discussion.